shakacode/react_on_rails/react_on_rails_pro/README.md

 ## Caching

+## Clearing of Global State
+If you detect that some library used in server-rendering is leaking state between calls to server render, then you can set the `config.ssr_pre_hook_js` in your `config/initializers/react_on_rails_pro.rb` to run some JavaScript to clear the globally leaked state at the beginning of each call to server render.

+For more details, see [Rails Configuration](./docs/configuration.md).

 ### Server Rendering
 Server rendering JavaScript evaluation is cached if `prerender_caching` is turned on in your Rails config.
 This applies to all JavaScript evaluation methods.